 Updates on the number of doses distributed are not always provided as regularly as those for doses administered.
-If you see a discrepancy between "doses given" and "doses distributed" in the table below, it usually means either the province or territory or Public Health Canada has not yet publicly reported updated numbers.
+If you see a discrepancy between "doses given" and "doses distributed" in the table below, it usually means either the province or territory or the Public Health Agency of Canada has not yet publicly reported updated numbers.

 On Jan.
 24, the province of Saskatchewan announced it had now used more than 100 per cent of the vaccines it received, due to "efficiencies" in drawing extra doses from vials.

 The first shipment of vaccine doses arrived in Quebec on Dec.
 13, and Canada's vaccination program formally began soon after with the first vaccinations in Ontario and Quebec.

 According to the federal government, Canada has secured contracts with Pfizer-BioNTech and Moderna for a total of 80 million vaccine doses by the end of 2021.

 On Feb.
 26, 2021, Health Canada approved the AstraZeneca-Oxford COVID-19 vaccine.
 Canada has secured access to 22 million doses of the AstraZeneca vaccine, most of which are scheduled to arrive between April and September.

 On March 5, 2021, Johnson & Johnson's COVID-19 vaccine became the first single-dose vaccine approved for use in Canada.
 The country has ordered 10 million doses, with the option for up to 28 million more.
 Most of those shots are expected to arrive by the end of September.